ffey23/movie-roulette/README.md

 3. Click on the load button at the bottom of the screen
 4. Click on the roll button, choose some genre and click ok
 5. Click the load button
-6. Click on the roll button, choose "All genres" and click ok
+6. Click on the roll button, choose "All genres" and click roll
 7. Click the load button
 8. Click on some movie on the list and scroll up-down
 9. Go back to see if you have the same movie list and are at the same scroll position as before you went to the movie-details page